 By Tipp Hex

-Like a raven shot in mid-flight, the black object pirouetted through the air and landed onto the car's windscreen, bounced once and fell heavily onto the hot tarmac.
-A driver too shocked to apply his brakes looked back through his open window as both sets of his wheels lurched over the bundle.
+Much like a raven shot in mid-flight, the black object pirouetted through the air and landed onto the car's windscreen, bounced once and fell heavily onto the hot tarmac.
+A driver too shocked to apply his brakes looked back through his open window only after his wheels had lurched over the bundle.
 The body lay still but for the fluttering of its wings.
 Except they were not wings at all, just black cloth fluttering in the breeze.

-But the shapeless object lying on the road was no bird.
-Slowly I recognised an arm, then part of a leg.
-Barely revealed human limbs made the reality of what I'd witnessed sink in.
-It was a woman, clad in the black cloth of the traditional Arabic burqa, the bird had been transformed into a woman.
+The shapeless object lying on the road was no bird.
+Clearing the momentary confusuion, I recognised an arm and then part of a leg.
+Suddenly revealed human limbs made the reality of what I'd witnessed sink in.
+Clad in the black cloth of the traditional Arabic burqa, the bird had been transformed into a woman.

-An arm was extended as if in sleep.
-A hand, henna-painted and resting palm upwards on the tarmac.
+One of her arms was elegantly extended as if in sleep.
+Her hand, henna-painted, resting palm upwards on the tarmac.
 Gold bracelets bunched at the wrist and glittering in the sun.

 It had been Haj, the time of pilgrimage to Mecca, near the airport in downtown Jeddah and it was as packed with pilgrims.
 Yet everything stopped, frozen by the sudden horror.
 Then, as if a switch had been flicked, everyone reacted.

 People converged on the scene as I did also, moving towards the victim before Kamal stopped me with an arm across my chest.

 'Leave her.
 You can't help,' he said, shaking his head in disapproval.
 'You know how the way is, here.
 It is as I explained to you.
 It's best you don't get involved.'

 Kamal was Palestinian, a refugee.
 Western orientated he harboured a healthy disrespect if not outright disdain, for his chosen employers their country and traditions.
 I looked back at the scene.